GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: INTRODUCTION

-However, similar to driving, teleoperation performance depends on the user skill level \cite{zheng2020evaluation,chen2007human}.
-Therefore, the user should be sufficiently trained to achieve proficiency in teleoperation.
-However, training is costly and time consuming.
-This problem is intensified in harsh and unusual environments, such as off-roads, where teleoperation is primarily used \cite{diaz2021monitoring, illing2021combining}.
-To address this problem, driver assistance systems have been proposed to make teleoperation easier.
-Hacinecipoglu {\em et al.} \cite{hacinecipoglu2013evaluation} introduced haptic feedback based on an obstacle avoidance algorithm to improve situational awareness during teleoperated driving.
-Hosseini and Lienkamp \cite{hosseini2016enhancing} suggested a head-mounted display-based mixed reality interface to visualize platform surroundings using sensor data.
-Although previous literature has revealed that teleoperation performance improved, most studies have only focused on improving situational awareness, but not on assisting driver control input (CI).
-Despite these methods, training unskilled drivers remains time consuming.
-The shared control approach has also been widely investigated for driver assistance.
-Li {\em et al.} \cite{li2018shared} proposed a shared control driver assistance system based on driving intention recognition and obstacle-avoiding path planning by using a model predictive controller.
-Anderson {\em et al.} \cite{anderson2013intelligent} proposed a constraint-based semi-autonomous shared control system for off-road teleoperations.
-Obstacle avoidance was achieved by restricting driver CI based on the environment.
-Lei {\em et al.} \cite{lei2022intention} introduced a shared local path planner to support motion control of wheelchairs based on an intention prediction with authorizing control to users.
-However, most studies have focused only on collision avoidance without improving driving stability.
-Therefore, teleoperation typically failed, especially in harsh and unusual environments, such as off-roads.
+Shared control is an alternative approach that has been intensively studied for enhancing driving performance.
+Li {\em et al.} \cite{li2018shared} proposed a shared control driver assistance system based on driving intention recognition and obstacle-avoiding path planning utilizing a model predictive controller.
+Anderson {\em et al.} \cite{anderson2013intelligent} proposed a semi-autonomous shared control system for obstacle avoidance by restricting driver {control input} depending on the off-road environment.
+Lei {\em et al.} \cite{lei2022intention} introduced a shared local path planner to facilitate wheelchair motion control based on an intention prediction and user control authorization. {Choe {\em et al.}\cite{choe20141d} proposed a one-dimensional virtual force field (1D-VFF) algorithm that provides obstacle avoidance for real-time local path planning of mobile robots.} However, most studies have only addressed collision avoidance, not driving stability which affects the task accomplishment \cite{park2021design, opiyo2021review}.
+Consequently, teleoperation typically fails, especially in harsh and unusual environments such as off-road.